 On June 27, 2022, we held a Type A meeting with the FDA to discuss the resubmission and potential approval of the NDA.
-We continue to monitor Sterling's progress in satisfying the deficiencies that resulted in its OAI classification which were the basis for the CRL.
-Concurrently, we are engaging an additional CMO, Piramal Pharma Solutions, to serve as an alternative supplier of VP-102's bulk solution.
+We continue to monitor Sterling's progress in satisfying the deficiencies that resulted in its OAI classification and the subsequent warning letter which were the basis for the CRL.
+Concurrently, we have engaged an additional CMO, Piramal Pharma Solutions, to serve as an alternative supplier of VP-102's bulk solution.
 However, there can be no assurance that the technology transfer to Piramal will be successful.
 Even if we are able to manufacture VP-102's bulk solution at Piramal, there could be substantial delays and costs associated with the production of validation and stability batches of VP-102.